nigelhorne/ged2site/README.md

-You will then have two sites - static-site is static HTML, dynamic-site is a VWF based website which uses templates to support more than one language and mobile/web/search-engine clients.
+You will then have two sites - static-site is static HTML, dynamic-site is a VWF based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.

 If you decide to use the static site, just copy files in the static-site directory to your webserver.
 If you decide to use the dynamic site first create a $hostname.com file in the conf directory (use example.com as a template), then modify the contents of the template tree so that the site looks as you want it.
+The configration file can be in any number of formats including INI and XML.
 Then upload the dynamic-site directory to your webserver.

 The options are: